crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed an issue that could result in a ``The assembled list of ParameterSymbols is invalid.
 Missing parameters.`` error if using the ``MATCH`` predicate and parameter placeholders within a query.

+- Bump JNA library to version 5.6.0.
+This will make CrateDB start flawlessly on recent versions of Windows.